 It’s said that the number 108 represents 108 specific points on the body and that using a mala bracelet can individually heal each one.
 This effect is enhanced tenfold if the mala beads are made from a type of crystal such as quartz, known for its powerful healing properties.

 Meditating with mala beads encourages awareness of the state of the body, bringing about a healthier lifestyle as a result.
 Becoming more attuned to your body’s needs and wants can dramatically increase the standard of living and change the way you choose to nourish yourself.

 Traditionally, mala beads were created from organic matter such as animal bones or seeds.
 Nowadays, they’re generally designed using smooth gemstones that carry with them all sorts of additional healing qualities.

 Carve out a slice of time each day and get into a routine with the yoga beads.
-10 minutes will be fine to begin with.
+10 minutes will be fine, to begin with.
 Ensure that there are no distractions and dedicate this time purely to healing.
-Attach a spiritual goal that you intend to pursue to your daily practise.
+Attach a spiritual goal that you intend to pursue your daily practice.
 Your progress will startle you.
 Update the goal regularly as time goes by and feelings change.

 Mala beads are a brilliant way to bring harmony to the soul, relieve stress and anxiety, and make meditation a consistent and integral part of your life.